 - Check out other hikes on our Singapore Hiking Page

 We started our hike at Kranji Marshes.
-We took the free shuttle to here at 7:30 am from Kranji MRT.
+We took the free shuttle here at 7:30 am from Kranji MRT.
 It arrived at Kranji Marshes at 8 am and we spend just over an hour here before catching the 9:15 am shuttle bus to Sungei Buloh Wetland Reserve.
 After visiting the wetlands we ate our sandwiches in Kranji Reservoir Park before taking the regular 925 bus from the Granite Bustop at the eastern end of the Reservoir back to Kranji MRT.

-From the entrance of Kranji Marshes (where there are toilets and a few vending machines), it’s about 1 km walk to the main section of the park.
+From the entrance of Kranji Marshes (where there are toilets and a few vending machines), it’s a 1 km walk to the main section of the park.
 This stretch of the hike is along a narrow road (without cars) surrounded by jungle.
 We saw bee-eaters and bulbuls just by the side of the path.